 Michael Train founded Niteo in 2015 to change the way students learn.
 Tired of seeing countless students being failed by the mainstream school system, he launched hybrid schooling in Canada to allow students to get targeted support in core courses while staying in school to gain the numerous social benefits.

 Michael holds a BA in Child Psychology from McMaster University, an MSc in Education from Niagara University.
 He's a member of the Ontario College of Teachers and has been teaching all levels of maths and sciences for the Peel District School Board for 15 years.
 Michael specializes in working with students with learning disabilities, ADHD, and executive function challenges.
 Furthermore, he holds specialist qualifications in technology integration and reading.

 Michael passionately believes in helping students to achieve success in all areas of their learning.
 This means teaching organizational skills and learning strategies as well as embracing technology to make learning easier.

 Michael lives part-time in the sky and part-time in the forest with his partner Robin and their four children.

 Want to get in touch with Michael?
 Reach him at email@example.com.

 Niteo teachers can be found all over Ontario.
-Our feature teachers for October are:
+Our feature teachers for the Winter are: